Text Annotation and Association Objects

 See the Process permissions or ask your Administrator for assistance.

-Your user account or group membership must have the following permissions to configure a Text Annotation or Association element in the Process model unless your user account has the Make this user a Super Admin setting selected:
+Your user account or group membership must have the following permissions to configure a Text Annotation or Association object in the Process model unless your user account has the Make this user a Super Admin setting selected:

 Processes: Edit Processes